 By the second half of the month, midday is typically very warm, almost like summer at times, hence the importance of layering.
 A thick sweater will likely lead to overheating by lunchtime so remember to wear a light, airy blouse or t-shirt underneath.

-If travelling to Montreal in May, consider adding to a lightweight, packable jacket to your arsenal along with a light scarf made of cotton, linen or of the pashmina variety.
+If traveling to Montreal in May, consider adding to a lightweight, packable jacket to your arsenal along with a light scarf made of cotton, linen or of the pashmina variety.

 Visiting Montreal in May?
 Pack: